Education

 Cosmic-Ray Physics, Gamma-Ray Astrophysics, Dark Matter Research TAJIMA Hiroyasu Professor Division for Cosmic-Ray Research

-Cosmic-Ray Physics MIYAKE Fusa Associate Professor Division for Cosmic-Ray Research
+Cosmic-Ray Physics MIYAKE Fusa Associate Professor Office for the Promotion of Transdisciplinary Network

 Dark Matter Research, Radiation Physics KAZAMA Shingo Associate Professor KMI / Division for Cosmic-Ray Research